 As soon as I get pimple(s) on my face (or I can feel one coming!), I stop my regular skincare routine and I follow my special skincare routine for acne and breakouts.

 This special skincare routine is for soothing your skin from irritating pimples and preventing redness and inflamed skin.
 The more you sooth, nourish, and let your skin be, the easier it will be for your skin to heal, and prevent scarring, discolouration, and hyperpigmentation.

 My Step by Step Skincare Routine For Acne & Breakouts:

 1- In the morning I wash my face with Oskia Renaissance Cleansing Gel.
 If my skin needs a little extra moisture, I will use Living Libations Best Skin Ever (these two cleansers are my staples when I have breakouts).

 2- Afterwards, I leave my skin bare for the entire day.
 When I have pimples and breakouts I don’t like to put anything on my face unless absolutely necessary!

 3- If I go out and I need to cover up pimples and breakouts, I use RMS Beauty “Un” Cover-Up (I won’t use tinted moisturizers or foundations when I have pimples, it just makes it worse).

-5- I use a few drops of oil to moisturize my face at night (I am currently using Ila Spa Face Oil For Glowing Radiance).
+5- I use a few drops of oil to moisturize my face at night.
+Oils and oil blends that I find balancing for acne prone skin:

 7- Once the breakouts have healed, I will continue using a small drop of Living Libations Zippity DewDab as a spot treatment.
 I find this essential oil blend really good at getting rid of any discolouration or hyperpigmentation from pimples, and effective at preventing any scarring (I dab one tiny drop on pimples only in the evening).